 unlimited resource rather than real money coming in and out of

 Talk to your kids about money often to help them make this

 invisible money real.

-When should you talk to your kids
+When to talk to your kids about

 Teaching younger kids the value of money through real life